 When should a board establish an executive committee?

-When a board or organization becomes large and complex, an executive committee may be formed to streamline decision-making and allow for more nimble responses to urgent matters.
+When a board or organization becomes large and complex, an executive committee may be formed to facilitate decision-making and allow for more nimble responses to urgent matters.
 An executive communication plan might be integral here, ensuring clear communication over decisions and strategies.

 The infographic displays how the executive committee works to reduce risk throughout all levels of the company’s organizational structure.